AI-asma/T5/README.md

 This is Wisconsin Dataset for breast cancer but you will find it inside the root folder of this project.

 ## Algorithms
-I will use Classification algorithms of supervised learning.
+I used Classification algorithms of supervised learning.
 There are many different classification models in machine learning:
 > *  Logistic Regression.
 > *  K-Nearest Neighbor.
 > *  Random Forest Classification.